 1. Digestible - Roughly 30% of the American public can’t convert the fish oil into a usable form, once digested, and therefore are wasting their money: The flip side is that the plant-based oils aren’t as potent as the fish oils can be.
-The solution is to find a blended oil with a mixture of fish and planet based omega-3s.
+The solution is to find a blended oil with a mixture of fish and plant based omega-3s.

 2. Ratio – The body needs the oils in the right ratio.
 Taking a supplement that is only Omega-3s and cleaning up your diet can cause you to be Omega-3 dominant which will also cause inflammation.
 Therefore you have to make sure your oil is in the ratio your body innately uses.
 This means the ratio must be between a 2:1 to 4:1 ratio of Omega-6s to Omega-3s.
 This ratio is where the body wants to be and is ideal for fighting inflammation.